josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations (if it doesn't, reopen Start menu and try searching again).

-## Insider Hub and TeamViewer Touch
+## Insider/Feedback Hub and TeamViewer Touch

-* Insider Hub only: Meant to be used by Windows Insiders running an Insider build.
+* Insider Hub (Feedback Hub in Anniversary Update) only: Meant to be used by Windows Insiders running an Insider build.
 * Labels for radio buttons are announced.
 * TeamViewer Touch: Lables for buttons are announced.